 Last Labour Day Weekend, 2019, Mike, Piper and I hopped in our Jeep and headed South for California.

-Along the 1,800 mile drive, we camped throughout Oregon, drove the Rubicon Trail, ran along dunes with seals on California’s coastal beaches, and Piper even got high on opioids!
-And we did it all in nine short days…
+Along the 1,800 mile drive, we camped throughout Oregon, drove the Rubicon Trail, ran along dunes with seals on California’s coastal beaches, and Piper even got a little high on opioids-by accident lol.
+And we did it all in nine short days!

 This weekend marked a year ago to the day that we arrived home from our adventure-filled trip.
 And it’s taken us as long to digest and reflect back on our funny times—let alone get around to editing and organizing the photos!
 So without further ado, here’s our 9-day roundtrip travel log from Squamish, BC to California throughout Washington, Oregon, Nevada and back.